 By integrating and coordinating onboarding efforts within the Graziadio School, we can create a foundation for consistent transfer of knowledge for both staff and supervisors.
 Specifically, the onboarding program could provide the following positive business impacts:

-Develop Realistic Job Expectations, Positive Attitudes, and Job Satisfaction: It is important that employees learn as soon as possible what is expected of them, and what to expect from others, in addition to learning about the values and attitudes of the organization.
+Develop Realistic Job Expectations, Positive Attitudes, and Job Satisfaction: It is important that employees learn as soon as possible what is expected of them, what to expect from others, as well as learning about the values and attitudes of the organization.
 While people can learn from experience, they will make many mistakes that are unnecessary and potentially damaging.
-The main reasons orientation programs fail: The program was not planned; the employee was unaware of the job requirements; the employee does not feel welcome.
+The main reasons orientation programs fail: The program was not planned; the employee was unaware of the job requirements; and the employee does not feel welcome.

 Reduce start-up costs: Proper orientation can help the employee “get up to speed” more quickly, thereby reducing the costs associated with learning the job.

 Reduce Employee Turnover: Employee turnover increases as employees feel they are not valued or are put in positions where they can’t possibly do their jobs.
 Orientation shows that the organization values the employee and helps provide the tools necessary for succeeding in the job.

 Our research showed that most modern corporate onboarding programs offer a hybrid platform of delivery that consists of in-person components, checklists, and just-in-time online information, so that is how we designed GEO to enhance community and communication within the Graziadio School.